 - Address: Broad Street, Oxford OX1 3BG.

 Once inside the library you'll be faced with two options.
-If your interest in the building's heritage is keen then you might like to take one of their daily guided tours.
-If your interest is more casual then you might just prefer to wander the Old Schools Quadrangle at your own pace.
+If you're interested in the building's heritage you might like to take one of their daily guided tours.
+If your interest is more casual then you might prefer to wander the Old Schools Quadrangle at your own pace.
 Whatever you choose to do, however, don't miss a chance to see the old reading rooms, marvellous spaces where the likes of Oscar Wilde and Tolkien once studied.